sebascert/dsa/README.md

 ## Testing

 The project uses [criterion](https://github.com/Snaipe/Criterion) testing framework, check their corresponding installation.
-Each dsa in the `src` directory is accompanied by a corresponding set of unit tests located in the `tests` directory.
+Each dsa declaration `include/category/dsa` is accompanied by a corresponding set of unit tests located in `tests/category/dsa` directory.

 compile and run:
 ```bash